 The answer is, you shouldn’t.
 If banks are going to lend your money out to people at a higher interest rate, you shouldn’t be subjected to all kinds of fees.

 And fortunately, you don’t have to.
-With a bank like Aspiration, you can get a free account with no hidden fees.
-Better yet, your account balance will actually earn interest to the tune of a 3% APR (5% if you upgrade to a Plus account).
+With a bank account like Upgrade Rewards Checking Account, you can get a free account with no hidden fees.
+Better yet, you’ll earn cash back when swiping your debit card.

-Better yet, you’ll receive a debit card that allows you to earn up to 10% cashback on qualifying purchases.
+You’ll receive a debit card that allows you to earn up to 2% cash back on qualifying purchases.

-Sign up for your free Aspiration bank account today and fund it with $100 or more to get started!
+Sign up for your free Upgrade bank account today and fund it to get started!

 A bad credit score can have a trickle-down effect when it comes to wasting money.
 With a low credit score, you’re probably going to be stuck with bad credit cards, personal loans, and other financial products that have high interest rates and hidden fees.